AshKuhlmann/data_curator/docs/COMPENDIUM.md

 - Troubleshooting

 ## Project Overview
 Data Curator helps you curate files in a directory one at a time, tracking decisions in a local JSON state so sessions can resume.
-The project offers both a GUI (Tkinter) and a CLI (argparse), built on shared core functions.
+The project provides a CLI (argparse) built on shared core functions.

 Requires Python >= 3.11.
 Dependency management via Poetry.